martiliones/typedoc.md/README.md

   typedoc.md
 </h1>

-**Typedoc.md** is a powerful plugin inspired by Vue's API documentation style, it generates Markdown documentation using types and comment descriptions from `.ts` and `.d.ts` files.
+**Typedoc.md** is a powerful plugin inspired by Vue's API documentation style, it generates Markdown API Reference using types and comment descriptions from `.ts` and `.d.ts` files.

 You can use it to create Markdown files for:
 - 🔧 **Static Site Generators**: Vuepress, Jekyll, Hugo etc.